 In this article, we will learn “Internet Basics” to clearly understand the basics of the internet.
 It includes a Web Browser, Search Engines, Plugins, Protocols.
 These are commonly used in today’s era of the Internet but only a few of us can define them when asked during an interview.

-Today I will be briefing you on all of the above-stated terms and will co-relate the same with examples.
+Today I will brief you on all the above-stated terms and will co-relate the same with examples.

 Do you know: Web Browser take help of search engines and plugins to enhance user experience and work under protocols defined by the governing authority.